 Also, feel free to click the image below to be redirected to all my other blog posts and FREE walking tours in San Francisco.

-Alternatively, you can also swing by the visitor center of Precita Eyes, a nonprofit organization responsible for the creation and restoration of the majority of the murals around town.
+Alternatively, you can swing by the Precita Eyes visitor center, a nonprofit organization responsible for creating and restoring the majority of the murals around town.

-They offer various tours such as cultural, historical, bicycle, walking, bus, groups, and private tours!
+They offer various tours such as cultural, historical, bicycle, walking, bus, group, and private tours!

-Located at 2981 24th Street (a few minutes walk from Balmy Alley), the center has also meticulously cataloged these wonderful public art pieces at the center or on their website.
+Located at 2981 24th Street (a few minutes’ walk from Balmy Alley), the center has also meticulously cataloged these wonderful public art pieces, either at the center or on its website.

 If you want to support the muralists and the preservation of the phenomenal art around SF, you are welcome to donate here.